DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 -  Configuring Connection String in order to connect the application with the database that we wish to create using ef7 code first migrations.

 -  Create Database Context Class.
+So in order to make this class represant our ef7 databse context we need to implement code so that our ShopOnlineDbContext Class inherit fromef7 DbContext class.

 -  OnModelCreating Method Overriding

 -  Using Entity Framework Core DbSet Generic Type

 -  Register ShopOnlineDbContext class for Dependency Injection

 -  Generate To Migration Using EF Core

 -  To run migration type update-database Command in PM console Window.

 -  Check SSMS 19 Prev 2.

 ### SOS Part-2